BCODMO/bcodmo_frictionless/README.md

 - if `sheet_regex` is used `name` will be ignored and the sheet will be the resource name, unless there are multiple `from` values, in which case the name will be `{resource_name}-{sheet_name}`
 - `sheet_regex` can only be used with local paths

+_Additional fixedwidth parser:

+-
+-  `width` - width between columns
+-  `infer` - whether the width should be inferred
+-  `parse_seabird_header` - parse a .cnv seabird file
+-  `seabird_capture_skipped_rows` - a list of dictionaries with the keys "column_name" and "regex".
+The regex is applied to all skipped rows and matched rows are stored as a column
+-  `fixedwidth_sample_size` - the number of rows to sample to infer the width

 See standard processor for examples.

 ### **_`bcodmo_pipeline_processors.concatenate`_**